open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 Make sure you see the last line, that will confirm that the Jaeger exporter has successfully established a connection to your local Jaeger instance.
 Now that we have our environment ready, let's start writing your receiver's code.

-Now, create another folder called `tailtracer` so we can have a place to host all of our receivers code
+Now, create another folder called `tailtracer` so we can have a place to host all of our receiver code

 ```cmd
 mkdir tailtracer